ignotur/Random-forest-open-cluster/README.md

 The stars in open clusters are connected by gravity and move together in space, located about the same distance from the observer.
 (This means that the parallax <img src="https://latex.codecogs.com/gif.latex?\pi" title="\pi" /> and proper motion <img src="https://latex.codecogs.com/gif.latex?\mu" title="\mu" /> of stars within open clusters must be similar.)

 If the gravitational connection is lost, but the stars still move in the same direction at similar speeds, then this group of stars is called the stellar association.
+Cluster could get gravitationally unbound when the gas and dust component is lost, also massive stars explodes as supernova.
+The cluster could lose stars due to the tidal forces from the Galactic disk.

 ### Hertzsprung–Russell diagram

-shows us the age of the cluster (which also indicates the type of cluster: open, globular, etc.) using the characteristic deviation from the main sequence (MS) and the initial main sequence.
+is a powerful diagnostical tool in the stellar astronomy.
+The absolute magnitude of a star (y-axis) is an indications of the star size and mass (surface gravity) while the stellar colour (x-axis) shows stellar temperature.
+Stars spends most of their lives at the core nuclear burning stage where exists a unique relation between stellar mass and its temperature.
+This relation can be seen as the nearly stright line in the Hertzsprung–Russell diagram and is called the main sequence.
+Stars at the top of main sequence burn the nuclear fuel much faster than stars at the bottom of the main sequence.
+Therefore if stellar population was born at the same time the main sequence starts to disappear from the top.
+The Hertzsprung–Russell diagram shows us the age of the cluster (which also indicates the type of cluster: open, globular, etc.) using the characteristic deviation from the main sequence (MS) and the initial main sequence.

 <img crossorigin="anonymous" src="https://upload.wikimedia.org/wikipedia/commons/2/27/Open_cluster_HR_diagram_ages.gif" class="gif" alt="" style="">